 What steps might an individual be advised to consider before establishing residence in (or becoming otherwise connected for tax purposes with) the jurisdiction?

-Before becoming French resident individuals may contemplate setting up trusts in order to hold their assets (see § 23, 24, 25 and 26) and plan the transfer of their estate upon their death without the intervention of a French “notaire”.
+Before becoming French residents, individuals may contemplate setting up trusts in order to hold their assets (see § 22, 23, 24 and 25) and plan the transfer of their estate upon their death without the intervention of a French “notaire”.
 They may also contemplate deferring the payment of French income tax.
 Other estate planning arrangements including intermediate holding and/or operational companies should be considered in order to mitigate the legal consequences of becoming resident in a Civil law jurisdiction.

 What are the main rules of succession, and what are the scope and effect of any rules of forced heirship?

-Under the French forced heirship rules, a certain porting of estate cannot be freely disposed of by lifetime gift or Will other than to descendants or under certain circumstances, to the surviving spouse.
+Under the French forced heirship rules, a certain portion of estate cannot be freely disposed of by lifetime gift or Will other than to descendants or under certain circumstances, to the surviving spouse.

 The remaining portion of the estate that can be freely disposed of depends on the number of children the deceased had: